-If the guest-of-honor likes surprise parties, a baby shower is a great opportunity to throw an epic event while letting mom-to-be relax and enjoy her pregnancy.
+If the mama to be likes surprise parties, a baby shower is a great opportunity to throw an epic event while letting mom-to-be relax and enjoy her pregnancy.
 A virtual baby shower can also be a surprise.
-Have guests send gifts ahead of time to the host, rather than the guest-of-honor.
+Have guests send gifts ahead of time to the host, rather than the mom and dad.
 It’s real simple – when it’s time for the big surprise, all the host needs to do is bring the gifts over and let the party get started!

 #14 What happens during the baby shower?